Integrate Cycles with async-openai (Rust)

 .and_then(|c| c.message.content.clone())

-let actual = response
+let usage = response

 .usage